Maaack/Godot-Menus-Template/addons/maaacks_menus_template/docs/GameSceneSetup.md

 ## Background Music
 `BackgroundMusicPlayer`'s are `AudioStreamPlayer`'s with `autoplay` set to `true` and `audio_bus` set to "Music".
 These will automatically be recognized by the `ProjectMusicController` with the default settings, and allow for blending between tracks.

-A `BackgroundMusicPlayer` can be added to an overall game scene, but if using levels, the level scenes are typically a better place for them, as that allows for tracks to vary by level.
+A `BackgroundMusicPlayer` can be added to the main game scene, but if using levels, the level scenes are typically a better place for them, as that allows for tracks to vary by level.

 ## SubViewports
 This guide recommends loading a game world into a `SubViewport` node, contained within a `SubViewportContainer`.
 This has a couple of advantages.